ampproject/amphtml/spec/amp-framework-hosting.md

 The properties are defined as follows:

-- `ampRuntimeVersion` (required) is the current production runtime version of the AMP framework.
+- `ampRuntimeVersion` (required) is the current stable runtime version of the AMP framework.
-- `ampCssUrl` (optional) is a URL to the boilerplate CSS for the current production runtime version.
+- `ampCssUrl` (optional) is a URL to the boilerplate CSS for the current stable runtime version.
-- `canaryPercentage` (optional) indicates the fraction of users who receive the current canary runtime version of the AMP framework instead of the current production runtime version.
+- `canaryPercentage` (optional) indicates the fraction of users who receive the experimental runtime version of the AMP framework instead of the current stable runtime version.
-- `diversions` (optional) lists active non-production runtime versions (canary and experiments).
+- `diversions` (optional) lists active non-stable runtime versions.
 - `ltsRuntimeVersion` (optional) is the current [long-term stable](https://github.com/ampproject/amphtml/blob/master/contributing/lts-release.md) runtime version.
 - `ltsCssUrl` (optional) is a URL to the boilerplate CSS for the current long-term stable runtime version.